Chapter One: Genesis

 “A few pointy heads in Canberra have been considering your moderator’s continued existence.
 Consequentially I’ve been called on to justify labour and resources spent on all projects under my control, particularly those that can’t easily be quantified such as IQ, BOS, LACC, IS, LEAKS …”

 The acronyms refer to his email lists: Interesting Questions (IQ), Best of Security (BOS), Legal Aspects of Computer Crime (LACC), and Inside-Source (IS).
-The LEAKS group appears to have been a rather secretive project.
+The LEAKS group appears to have been a rather secretive project, which may have been at least partly inspired by Assange’s lengthy custody battle for his son, where leaked documents from the Department of Health and Community Services helped secure a win.
 Assange did not register the domain

-leaks.org until 1999, but he and others were clearly already exploring the concept of leaks.
+leaks.org until 1999, but he and others were clearly already exploring how the concept of leaks could change the world.

 A lot of Assange’s time was absorbed in authoring newsletters and moderating discussions, even organising the occasional dinner party for his valued ISP customers.
 His emails show he had a lot of other projects on the go too: